behrica/msal-helper/README.md

 It supports currently one (= my) scenario:
   - public client app
   - cache tokens in a Azure Key vault
-  - allows to "init the cache" via the device code flow
+  - allows to "init the cache" via the device code flow and commandline interactivity
-  - after initialisation I can obtain tokens without need for user interactivity
+  - after cache initialisation tokens can be obtained without need for user interactivity
   - the tokens a "refreshed" on each usage